|

 - plan parking area, meeting space, "what ifs"

-- establish rain date plan
+- establish a rain date plan

 |

-Communicate to the Tribe
+Communicate to the Tribe:

 - list in the tribe newsletter events calendar